AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 Over the course of the semester, the subteam designed and assembled a prototype system, but encountered some errors in the system assembly which need to be corrected before moving on.
 In future semesters, the subteam will continue to troubleshoot and fix the current system failures.

-For example, the subteam discovered that it is not possible for the influent water to travel at the fluidization velocity of the sand bed using the current apparatus and a 100 RPM pump.
+The subteam discovered that it is not possible for the influent water to travel at the fluidization velocity of the sand bed using the current apparatus and a 100 RPM pump.
 In the future, the subteam will either have to acquire a 600 RPM pump or design a new prototype with a smaller pipe diameter.
 Once the subteam is able to fluidize the sand bed by one of these two options, further testing will be conducted.

-Once everything is running smoothly with all the appropriate equipment, the subteam will focus on experimentation, evaluation, and iteration.
+Once everything is running smoothly with all the appropriate equipment, the subteam can focus on experimentation, evaluation, and iteration.
 The subteam will test the functionality of the prototype in two ways.
 First, the subteam will determine qualitatively, likely with the assistance of a camera, if bubbles form inside the reactor.
 If this is true, the premise of using a fluidized bed to encourage bubble formation and to remove excess dissolved air from water is valid.
 After modifying the system as necessary to achieve qualitative success, the subteam will move on to a quantitative analysis of the prototype.
 The subteam will use dissolved oxygen probes to determine the difference in concentration of dissolved oxygen between the influent and effluent water.
 With such data, the subteam will then modify the system as necessary to optimize the amount of dissolved gas that is removed.

 Although the subteam will be observing bubble formation of oxygen gas within the prototype reactor, it is expected that the percentage of dissolved oxygen removed will be proportional to the percentage of total dissolved gas removed in the actual system.
 The principles of Henry's Law, Pascal's Law, and the equations the subteam put together to model gas solubility are universal; the subteam expects that oxygen will give an accurate representation of the reactor's ability to remove any dissolved gas.